 First of all, the material has to have just the right stiffness – too stiff and you can’t install it, too flexible and it won’t fit (or it falls off 12.4 seconds after it was installed).

-Next, it has to be the right color of black.
+Next, it has to be the right color.
 Not just any old black, but a special black.
-Not a gloss black like so many purses and briefcases.
-More of a dull black – or is it a flat black? - something like a tuxedo, or soft Italian black leather gloves, or the intake manifold on the engine of an Audi A5.
+Not a bright black like so many purses and briefcases.
+More of a muted black – an elegant black - something like a tuxedo, or soft Italian black leather gloves, or the intake manifold on the engine of an Audi A5.
 That kind of black.
 And it has to have the right kind of texture – not a heavy texture like alligator leather, or a coarse texture like a charcoal briquette.
 Something more like black velvet.
+Finally, it needs to have the right level of gloss.
+Not too shiny, not too dull, but just right.
 And the overall feel should be soft and subtle.

-OK, so maybe the color is not black, maybe it’s a tuxedo gray.
+OK, so maybe the color is not black, perhaps it’s a tuxedo gray.
 Whatever.
 Just make it work.